 This process is not about predicting the future, but rather creating it.
 The process also allows you to manage stakeholder expectations and provides a framework for creating metrics to demonstrate success.

-Getting corporate strategy on the right track is a key focus for our one-week Management Intensive in October and Leadership Academy in November.
+Getting corporate strategy on the right track is a key focus for our one-week Management Intensive and our Leadership Academy.
 It is also a topic we explore in our Corporate Citizenship Strategy: Connect to Your Business and Community course and advisory work.
-If you are interested in refreshing your corporate citizenship strategy, or envisioning the future of your programs through back-casting, then contact the Center at firstname.lastname@example.org.
+If you are interested in refreshing your corporate citizenship strategy, or envisioning the future of your programs through back-casting, then contact the Center at email@example.com.